casthub/docs/en/automation-cards/actions.md

 When a Trigger is executed in an Automation and all Conditions pass, Actions will be executed together (Or asynchronously if the User enables Sequential Actions).
 A function inside the Action will be called to execute the logic, `run`.
 It accepts a single parameter, `input`, which is the data output from the Trigger that executed the Automation.

-Each Trigger can define it's own [I/O schema](/automation-cards/io), as such, it's better to test or hard-encode certain services/systems your Action works with if you rely on the given `input`.
+Each Trigger can define it's own <docs-link path="/automation-cards/io">I/O schema</docs-link>, as such, it's better to test or hard-encode certain services/systems your Action works with if you rely on the given `input`.

 ```js